 - provide adequate clearance between tyre and bodywork

 Modifications to the suspension which is the fitment of stiffer springs and lowering kits, should be only be done where the car's road handling will not be compromised.
-This work must be carried out by a competent engineer.
+This work must be carried out by a professional engineer.

 Number plates must:

-- comply with current legislation
+- meet with current legislation

 - be displayed in a prominent position